Rosebud Artists Nominated For 13+ OffBeat Magazine 2012 Best Of The Beat Awards

 Mavis Staples, 2011 Grammy Winner for the Best Americana Album, appeared on The Colbert Report Thursday, December 13 on Comedy Central.
 Mavis was featured as a special guest Caroler for Colbert's Christmas Carol Week and was joined by Sean Lennon and Jeff Tweedy (of Wilco).
 Tweedy, who produced and wrote two songs on Mavis' Grammy winning album You Are Not Alone, also appeared on the show with Mavis in 2010.
 Jeff Tweedy and Mavis Staples are currently in the studio working on Staples' upcoming 2013 release.

 Colbert's Christmas Carol Week sees his special guest carolers performing their renditions of Holiday classics.
 Mavis performed John Lennon's "Happy Xmas (War Is Over)".
 Mavis, Lennon and Tweedy were also accompanied by the Harlem Gospel Choir.
-It is available on iTunes and all proceeds go to Sandy relief.

 To catch Mavis Staples perform live, see Tour Dates >>